wtong98/IndpStudy2016-17/README.md

 `python compose.py`

-and off it goes processing all sorts of unbelievably complex calculations, doing the kinds of stuff the human brain takes 3 years to learn in just a few days or weeks.
+and off it goes processing all sorts of unbelievably complex calculations.
 When that's finished and you have a `final_tune.txt` files in the directory, type

 `jupyter notebook threshold_finder.ipynb`